 In 1967, McGlotten joined the AFL-CIO Department of Civil Rights and went on to serve the federation in a variety of positions.
-He also was assigned to serve in the U.S. Department of Labor as Special Assistant to Secretary of Labor Peter J. Brennan in early 1973.
+He also was assigned to serve in the U.S. Department of Labor as Special Assistant to Secretary of Labor Peter J. Brennan in early 1973

 From June 1970 to March 1972, McGlotten was Executive Director of the Human Resources Department Institute, AFL-CIO.
-In that position he directed a field staff of AFL-CIO employment and training to increase union involvement in such programs.
+In that position he directed a field staff of AFL-CIO employment and training specialists in 50 cities and 30 states seeking to increase union involvement in such programs.
 From April 1967 to June 1970, working with the AFL-CIO Civil Rights Department, McGlotten negotiated Apprenticeship Outreach contracts with various community organizations, Building Trades Councils and the Labor Department in which 6,500 minority workers were brought into apprenticeship programs of the building and construction trades unions.